 Working with Omni has been an exhilarating experience.
 Across our company we have been impressed with how quickly the development team got to grips with our workflow, and designed innovative solutions to make it work better.
-From our initial concept Omni have created a bespoke tool which is beyond anything we could have imagined by ourselves. - Jon Mills, Picture Editor and Project Lead for SWNS
+From our initial concept Omni have created a bespoke tool which is beyond anything we could have imagined by ourselves. - Project Lead for SWNS

-Omni Digital are delighted to work with SWNS to produce the world’s first real-time news syndication platform - a single source for news outlets to find copy, images and video.
+Omni Digital worked with SWNS to produce the world’s first real-time news syndication platform - a single source for news outlets to find copy, images and video.

 Since its inception in 1970, SWNS has become the UK’s largest news syndicator.
 With nine offices stretching from London to New York.
 They produce, verify and distribute original and engaging copy, pictures and video around the clock.

-The project is co-funded by SWNS and the Google DNI innovation fund.
+The project was co-funded by SWNS and the Google DNI innovation fund.

-The system aims at beta to solve three core problems within the news industry:
+The system aimed to solve three core problems within the news industry: